lxremipsxm/jci-su25/README.md

 ![Perfboard](img/IMG_6787.jpeg)

+Note that this design also includes the LM2596S buck converter (the green board connected to 12V in), which supplies the MEGA through its 5V pin.

 (7/2): I've added guide rails to each card slot to ensure they don't spin when they are being raised.